-Because we are a farm and not a landscaped garden my husband keeps the cutter at a level of 3 or 4.
-This keeps the blades high enough so it won't hit debris such as small coconuts but low enough to cut off the unruly grass heads and keep everything looking tidy.
+Because we are a farm and not a landscaped garden, my husband keeps the cutter at a level of 3 or 4.
+By doing this, the blades are high enough to avoid debris such as small coconuts but low enough to cut off the unruly grass heads and keep everything looking tidy.

-We have a variety of grasses and weeds including some which form quite a dense clump.
-For these, he passes over them with the blades at a higher level and then drives over it again with the blades set lower.
+We have a variety of grasses and weeds, including some which form quite a dense clump.
+For these, we pass over them with the blades at a higher level and then drive over them again with the blades set lower.
 Otherwise, the mower may stall.
-This is not something you want to happen as starting and stopping a lot takes its toll on the battery, just as in a car.
+Just as in a car, it isn't something you want to happen as starting and stopping takes its toll on the battery.
 Moreover, the jarring, in the long run, wouldn't be beneficial for the machine.

 Caring for Your Lawn Mower Blades

-Unlike a conventional gasoline push mower, our sit on mower has two blades which are housed under a cutting deck.
+Unlike a conventional gasoline push mower, our sit-on mower has two blades housed under a cutting deck.

-If you're cutting ground which has never been cut do a walk across the intended cutting area to remove debris.
-This may include stones, branches etc. Here on our farm, there are coconuts, bits of building rubble, and trash which keeps resurfacing.
-We are in a rural area of Brazil where people would bury their trash.
+If you're cutting ground, which has never had a cut, walk across the intended cutting area to remove debris; this may include stones, branches, etc. Here on our farm, there are coconuts, bits of building rubble, and trash that keeps resurfacing.
+We are in a rural area of Brazil where people commonly bury their household waste.
 Although twice-weekly trash collection occurs here, the custom of burying or burning trash still exists here.
-Therefore we are finding bits of bottles, cans, shoes and plastic bags resurfacing from time to time.
-If you are in a rural area, this may be the same for you, especially if your homestead had people living there previously.
+Therefore, we find bits of bottles, cans, shoes, and plastic bags resurfacing from time to time.
+If you are in a rural area, this may be the same for you, especially if your homestead had people living there previously, as ours did.

-The blades should be checked regularly for signs of wear.
-Because we are on sand, the blades wear down fast.
-You can extend the life of your blades by using a grinding wheel to put an edge on it.
-This has to be done with care as the blades have to be balanced or it can cause problems to the mower.
+Check the mower blades regularly for signs of wear.
+Because we are on sandy soil, the blades wear down fast.
+You can extend your blades' life by using a grinding wheel to put an edge on them.
+Ensure the blades are balanced, or it can cause problems to the mower.

 Pulling a Trailer

-Once we bought the tractor mower we needed a trailer.
-Before I was having to use my wheelbarrow or we used our VW Kombi for larger items.
-Our trailer was built by our neighbor who is a welder.
-The majority of materials were sourced on our farm, including a wheelchair, fish cages and a chicken shed door.
-My husband discussed what he wanted with our neighbor, the weight he expected it to carry and the welder began to go to work.
+Once we bought the tractor mower, we needed a trailer.
+Before, I was having to use a wheelbarrow, or we used our VW Kombi for larger items.
+Our trailer was built by our neighbor, who is a welder.
+The majority of materials were sourced here on our farm, these included a wheelchair, fish cages, and a chicken shed door.
+My husband discussed what he wanted with our neighbor, the weight he expected it to carry, and the welder went to work.

-Not only are we using the tractor as a grass cutter, it is now a workhorse here on our farm as there is always something which needs moving.
-When we replant trees, everything we need including spades, stakes, manure, compost, trees and the worker (me) goes into the trailer.
+Not only are we using the tractor as a grass cutter, but it is also now a workhorse here on our farm.
+There is always something that needs moving.
+When we need to plant trees, everything goes into the trailer including, spades, stakes, manure, compost, trees, and the worker.